matancarmeli7/cloudlet/app_argo/README.md

 Service that checks argocd runs as a cronjob in toston

-1.checks if url argo up
+1. Checks if url argo up

 2. Checks if the cluster he is running from currently exists in his list of clusters